fbpx

 Note the Portuguese terms for education establishments.
 Escola is a more universal term but usually refers to public schools.
 Private schools are usually referred to as colégios.
 Private schools tend to be, in general, better than public schools, which can be seen firsthand by the fact that the colégios dominate the list of best schools in Portugal.

-Best International Schools in Portugal
+The Best International Schools in Portugal

-Since international schools in Portugal adhere to international educational standards and quality curriculum, they are good choices for expats.
+Since international schools in Portugal adhere to international educational standards and quality curricula, they are good choices for expats.
 You’ll find that international schools in Portugal follow a range of different curricula, including curricula from the United States, the United Kingdom, Germany, and France.
 Some international schools in Portugal adhere to IB standards, whose main emphasis is on teaching critical and independent thinking as well as nurturing students’ curiosity and helping them solve complex problems.

 Some very good international schools are shown below.
 If you are looking for an American school in Portugal, there are also excellent options, such as the International Christian School of Cascais, which provides an American style of teaching.